.jpeg)

 Fixing Broken Plans Workbook

-This workbook has been developed to support families of Deaf/deaf children, and children with disability, to confidently engage with their local communities and contribute to more inclusive environments.
+This workbook has been developed to support families of Deaf/deaf children, and children with disability, to engage with their local communities and contribute to more inclusive environments.

 Families are partners in community planning — not passive recipients of services.

 This is not about asking for special treatment.
-It is about ensuring that community spaces, programs and information are accessible, safe and inclusive — as they should be.
+It is about ensuring community spaces, programs and information are accessible, safe and inclusive — as they should be.

-Because inclusion doesn’t happen by chance.
+Because inclusion does not happen by chance.

-It happens when families are informed, supported, and recognised as essential partners in building communities that work for everyone.
+It happens when families are informed, supported and recognised as essential partners in building communities that work for everyone.

 Families_in_Partnership_Navigating_DIAP